SkiFire13/master-thesis-presentation/presentation.typ

 #slide[
   - Local algorithm

-  #v(1em)

   - Find optimal strategy on a *subgame*

+    - subset of vertices

   - Check if one player can force winning plays in the subgame

   - Otherwise *expand* the game

+    - according to an expansion strategy
 ]

 #new-section[Adapting the algorithm]
 #slide[
   - Goal: solve the powerset game using local strategy iteration

-  - Challenges derived by the different assumptions
+  - Challenges caused by the different assumptions

     - Preventing finite plays